 The regulation has four main components that create a comprehensive safety system:

-- Restriction of Chemicals: Annex XVII outlines limitations or bans on hazardous substances, requiring businesses to reformulate products or find alternatives.
+4. Restriction of Chemicals: REACH Annex XVII, the Restricted Substances List, outlines limitations or bans on hazardous substances, requiring businesses to reformulate products or find alternatives.
+This comprehensive restriction list covers concentration limits, total content limits, and outright bans on dangerous chemicals.

 Who needs to comply with REACH requirements?